 People from all over the country spend their vacations on Florida’s beautiful beaches and sail across our pristine waters.
 However, operating boats on the ocean or other waterways is not a free-for-all.
 There may not be any marked lanes, red lights, or stop signs like on the highway, but there are still rules to follow.
 In the event of a collision or accident, boat operators usually exchange insurance information.
 Unfortunately, some people may refuse to hand over their information, making it difficult to cover the costs of any necessary repairs to your boat.
 Please keep reading to learn more about what to do after a boat accident in which the other driver refuses to provide their insurance information.
-Reach out to Florida boat accident lawyers at the Rivkind Margulies & Rivkind, P.A. for any additional guidance.
+Reach out to Florida boat accident lawyers and Florida yacht accident lawyer at the Rivkind Margulies & Rivkind, P.A. for any additional guidance.

 Boat Insurance Requirements in Florida